 Although both types aim to make profits, each has its own advantages and disadvantages.

-There are two types of traders in terms of the way this activity influences their lifestyle: full-time and part-time traders.
+There are two types of traders: full-time and part-time traders.
 Consequently, one of the big questions you need to ask yourself when it comes to trading is which type you want to be.
-Although in both cases, the objective is to make profits, they do differ in terms of their characteristics and the associated advantages and disadvantages.
+Although in both cases, the objective is to make profits, they do differ in their characteristics and the associated advantages and disadvantages.

 What is full-time and part-time trading?

 You may think that a full-time trader is someone who makes money executing trades for eight hours a day and spending all day long in front of the computer.
 The reality is that a full-time trader can be defined as a person earning a living solely from trading activity.
 As far as the trading goes, transactions are commonly executed for two or three hours during peak trading hours (official trading hours).
 Also, transactions can be performed in the after-hours markets.

 Of course, the trading period and length depends on the personal preferences of the trader.
 During non-trading hours, you will be focused on analyses, redefining your strategies and planning your next trades.
 Full-time traders should be well-acquainted with the investment and trading strategies and processes, and be aware of the pros and cons of relying on income from trading.